jaotors/go-tuts-bill-app/README.md

 90% of the codes are the same as in the tutorial.

 #### References:
-thanks for the tutorial that I watch on the youtube, here is the link [https://www.youtube.com/playlist?list=PL4cUxeGkcC9gC88BEo9czgyS72A3doDeM](The Net Ninja).
+thanks for the tutorial that I watch on the youtube, here is the link [The Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gC88BEo9czgyS72A3doDeM).
 Make sure to subscribe.